ChristopheKanoaMignard/STM32-PidControlledPeltier/README.md

 | 1      | 0      || 1       | 0       || Normal (Cooling)  |
 | 1      | 1      || 1       | 1       || Error             |
 ```

+When the current is directed to run in cooling mode, the duty cycle of the PWM is equivalent to the percent of maximum current supplied to the Peltier.
+So a duty cycle of 75% will supply $0.75*2*2A=3A$ of current.
+When the inputs are changed to reverse the current direction to instead heat the Peltier, the current supplied is proportional to $1-duty cycle$, so a duty cycle of 25% will supply $(1-0.25)*2*2A=3A.$ Therefore the PWM duty cycle is the PID control variable since we can easily change its value, and it controls the system temperature i.e. the process variable.

+A note of caution: while the Peltier can safley handle the $4A$ maximum current, at this current the heat sink on the L298 rapidly gets too hot to touch, even when a cooling fan was placed on it.
+While a more rigorous solution would be to attach a thermistor and interlock to the heat sink, I determined through trial and error that the heat sink remains at a reasonably cool temperature when the system is run indefinitley at $3A.$ Therefore my PID controller has a cap ensuring that the PWM never exceeds 75% duty cycle in cooling mode or drops below 25% in heating mode.
+'''c
+if (Regs.s32[RegPeltierPidMv] > pwmCcrMaxCool) {
+	pwmCcr = pwmCcrMaxCool;										//Maximum allowed cooling.
+By default, pwmCcrMaxCool=0.75*0xFFFF
+}
+else {
+	pwmCcr = (uint16_t) Regs.s32[RegPeltierPidMv];				//Partial cooling
+}
+'''

 ## Data and Analysis